Addiction as a Response to Stress

 Stress is a ubiquitous experience.
 While there is no way to avoid all stress throughout life, it is important to find a way to acknowledge and process it safely.

 Substance use and stress are intimately intertwined as the continued buildup of stress can inform one's decision to turn to addictive substances.
-However, this can easily lead to the development of unhealthy relationships with drugs and alcohol.
-It can even cause addiction to set in and exacerbate these feelings to an even more detrimental degree.
+This pattern is often recognized as an addiction response to stress, where individuals use drugs or alcohol as a coping mechanism.
+However, this can easily lead to the development of unhealthy relationships with substances and cause addiction to set in, further intensifying emotional and psychological distress.

 Stress is a universal experience, but not everyone will experience stress from the same sources.
 For some, stress is most prevalent as a result of their workplace or professional atmosphere.
 Unhealthy expectations of oneself, whether self-imposed or through managers and supervisors, can create an unnecessary, unhealthy level of stress.